MR Spectroscopy with LCModel#

 and .RAW

-to generate a custom control (.CONTROL) file for LCModel.
+to generate a custom control (.CONTROL

 Details & Requirements for bin2raw: